ebba-blomdahl/Thesis/README.md

 - Random Forest
 - XGBoost

-All models depend on files in the **Data** module for dynamic training/test dataset generation.
+All models depend on files in the **Data_generation** module for dynamic training/test dataset generation.

 ---